 With conversion tracking, you can see which of your ads led to your website conversions.
 In your ads reporting, this is broken up into 1-day, 7-day and 28-day attribution windows.
-We also break up this info by click-through conversions (a customer clicked your ad and converted) and view-through conversions (a customer saw your ad, didn't click it, but converted).
+We also break up this information by click-through conversions (a customer clicked your ad and converted) and view-through conversions (a customer saw your ad, didn't click it, but converted).

 Things to keep in mind:

 If a customer clicked an ad, a conversion can only be attributed to the click.
-If that customer never clicked an ad, but still converted, a conversion can only be attributed to the view.
+If that customer never clicked an ad, but still converted, a conversion can only be attributed to a view.
 Conversions cannot be simultaneously attributed to both.

 Clicks take precedence over views, even if the view happens after the click.